 The first step before any other considerations is professional accreditation.
 It’s of paramount importance to have one who’s legally and professionally certified.
 This means they must possess a Carte Professionelle (‘professional card’) and its number must be displayed on their website.

 It is important to be aware that many agents operate on a freelance basis in France.
 As a result, they don’t necessarily have the professional qualifications, contacts or understanding of the marketplace.
 Choosing a French estate agent who works with a reputable firm makes it much more likely that you’ll get a professional experience.
 Their experience means they’ll be able to quickly take on board all your exact requirements and won’t show you unsuitable or expensive properties.
 Choosing a French estate agent who is not backed by this accreditation could result in you paying over the odds in legal fees and falling in love with a property that you may not legally be able to buy.

 When conducting your research for a new estate agent, it is of paramount importance that you choose one who is legally and professionally accredited and in receipt of a Carte Professionelle.

-It’s also important to ensure that you find out how proactive your chosen estate agent is before you use them; we would suggest contacting them with a brief before the trip, see if they get back to you, how long it takes for them to reply, and how relevant their response is concerning your search and the properties that you are interested in.
+It’s also important to find out how proactive your chosen estate agent is before you use them.
+We would suggest contacting them with a brief before the trip.
+See then if they get back to you, how long it takes for them to reply, and how relevant their response is concerning your search and the properties that you are interested in.
 Your agent should listen to your requirements carefully and make suggestions according to your specific needs.
 They should also be able to help you over and above property viewings, by telling you more about the local area and facilities, for example.
-They should ideally have a good command of French, so they can negotiate and get the right information on your behalf, especially if you do not speak the language yourself.

 How to negotiate abroad is the guide to put you back in control: